Since it was founded in 1718, New Orleans

 a little costume party is now a world-famous gay celebration.

-In the 40th year, it has mushroomed from a small gathering of
+Now in the 43rd year, it has mushroomed from a small gathering of

 participants, predominantly gay and lesbian, and generating almost

 $180 million in tourist revenue.
 This annual economic impact